Ebazhanov/linkedin-skill-assessments-quizzes/json/json-quiz.md

 #### Q48.
 If a string contains line breaks, what should you do?

 - Wrap line breaks in single quotation marks
-- Make no changes, because whitespace is allowewd
+- Make no changes, because whitespace is allowed
 - Replace any line breaks with `\r`
 - Replace any line breaks with `\n` <<<<---- Correct

 #### Q49.
-Which number type are available in javascript but not supported in json?
+Which number types are available in javascript but not supported in json?

 - Fractional and Transcendental
 - Infinity or Rational